Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-swap-slot-configs.md

 ```

 > [!NOTE]
 > This method will fail if at least one of the slots is not currently configured.
+Also, if one or both of the slots is protected with an access code, this method will fail.